 - ii.
 Not limited to print media; applies to webpages, social media, emails, texts, and oral statements - b.
 Advertising Guidelines - i.
 Describe the property, not the person - ii.
 Mention amenities, not participants - iii.
 State geographic location, not landmarks - 6.
 Retain all advertising in any format for at least 3 years [Rule 58A .0108] - B. Duties Relating to Marketing a Property [Digital REM search for: marketing practices] - 1.
 Provide customary marketing practices for the area, such as - a.
 Place a "for sale" sign on the property - b.
 Place listing in the local MLS - c.
 Provide a reasonable means for showing by other brokers - d.
 Use media commonly used to advertise properties for sale - e.
-Prepare a promotional flyer available to prospective buyers

-- f.
-Advertise the property on the Internet

-- g.
-Conduct an open house, if appropriate

-- h.
-Be available to show the property in a timely manner

-- i.
-Fully cooperate with other agents as authorized by seller

-- 2. Other Points to Consider with Caution

-- a.
-For security reasons, a listing agent should obtain permission from their seller-client prior to using photographs (or videos) of the inside of a seller's home in advertising (e.g., in flyers, on websites, etc.)
+Prepare a promotional flyer available to prospective buyers - f.
+Advertise the property on the Internet - g.
+Conduct an open house, if appropriate - h.
+Be available to show the property in a timely manner - i.
+Fully cooperate with other agents as authorized by seller - 2.
+Other Points to Consider with Caution - a.
+For security reasons, a listing agent should obtain permission from their seller-client prior to using photographs (or videos) of the inside of a seller's home in advertising (e.g., in flyers, on websites, etc.) - b.
+Advise sellers that the NC Electronic Surveillance Act makes it illegal for a party to intercept, disclose, or use any oral, wire or electronic communication without the consent of at least one party in the conversation.
+(See September 2023 Tech Corner eBulletin article.) - c.

-- b.
 Providing a copy of Seller's survey is not objectionable, but brokers working with buyers should make certain this does not discourage the buyers from obtaining a new or updated survey

 - 3. Educating Sellers on their Role in Selling their Property

 - a.
 Increasing marketability: enhance "curb appeal," make repairs, declutter, paint

 - b.
 Safeguarding personal valuables

 - c.
 Making property available for showings

 - d.
 Being absent during showings

 - e.
 Removing or securing pets for showings

 - f.
 Handling unscheduled showings

 - g.
 Responding to inquiries without damaging negotiating position

 - h.
 Handling offers

+- i.
+Complying with Fair Housing requirements

 - XI.
 Working Directly with a Seller as a Buyer Agent (Manual, Chapter 9, pp. 246-247)